Codecademy/docs/content/python/concepts/math-module/terms/math-exp/math-exp.md

 ---
-Title: "math.exp()"
+Title: 'math.exp()'
-Description: "Returns e raised to the power of x."
+Description: 'Returns e raised to the power of x.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Arithmetic"
+  - 'Arithmetic'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 The `math.exp()` method returns _e_ raised to the power of a number.